Meet the cast of BBC divorce drama The Split

 Fiona Button plays Rose Defoe

 Who is Rose?
-The youngest of Ruth’s three daughters.
+The youngest of Ruth’s three daughters and the only one who’s not a divorce lawyer – instead she’s currently working as a nanny and figuring out what she wants from life.
 Rose is engaged to be married to James (Rudi Dharmalingam).

 What else has Fiona Button been in?
 Fiona’s CV includes roles in Grantchester, My Mother and Other Strangers, You Me and the Apocalypse, and Lip Service.